NKapelle/NKapelle.github.io/_pages/about.md

 Using predominantly household panel survey data and longitudinal data analysis methods, my research focuses on the causes and consequences of social inequalities over and between life courses of individuals with a particular focus on subjective and economic wellbeing, gender, work, and the family.

-My research has been published in journals such as the European Sociological Review, Journal of Marriage and Family, European Journal of Population, or International Journal of Social Research Methodology.
+My research has been published in journals such as the [I]European Sociological Review[/i], Journal of Marriage and Family, European Journal of Population, or International Journal of Social Research Methodology.